ember-cli/stress-app/README.md

 This was largely the result of broccoli-caching-writer + source-map concat not being aware of each other.
 BCW by default will diff all inputTrees for change, then only run if the result is different then before.
 As it turns out, with very large bower_component trees, most of the time is spent walking and stating the disk.

 In most cases, source map concat, is provided a list of files it explicitly cares about.
-So passing this exact information through to BCW resulted in a pretty hefty speedup.
-Read moe [here](https://github.com/ember-cli/ember-cli/issues/4460)
+So passing this exact information through to BCW resulted in a pretty hefty speedup. [related ember-cli issue + discussion](https://github.com/ember-cli/ember-cli/issues/4460)

 * master (August 23, 2015)
   *  [initial] Build successful - 36687ms.